 - what happened,

 - who are involved

 Because of the need to be chronological, time elements (such as episode, visit, date, time by the clock) forms the basic framework of the EMR template.
-Tasks, events and encounter types need to be named specifically and indicated as headings.
+Encounter types, tasks performed and events that happen need to be named specifically and indicated as headings.
 Care providers involved and the person who documents need to be identified.
-The context within which the task is performed (e.g. indications) or events that happened (e.g relationship to procedures or drugs) need to be clarified.
+The context within which the task is performed (e.g. indications) or events that happened (e.g. relationship to procedures or drugs) need to be clarified.
 As care processes follow an iterative (cyclical) pattern, headings in the EMR are also repeated until the care episode ends.

 Reference for Content and Structure of Medical record can be reached here:

 In principle, each EMR is a collection of data that: